chameerabot/swv-devops/README.md

 ![Screenshot](docs/images/filetree.png)

 #### Continuous Integration (CI)
 Implemented GitLab CI/CD pipelines to automate the integration process, ensuring that all code changes are automatically built and tested.
-[CI/CD pipeline will be comprehensively explained in this section]
+[More Info](#2-building-and-packaging-the-application-as-a-container-in-a-ci/cd-pipeline-ready-for-deployment)
 - **Build Automation:** Automating the build process to ensure consistency and efficiency in creating deliverable artifacts.
 - **Static Code Analysis:** Incoperated the following static code analysis tool to identify potential issues early in the development process.
    - **Hadolint**: Integrated Hadolint to analyze Dockerfiles, ensuring best practices are followed and potential issues are identified early in the development process.
 This helps maintain high-quality Docker images and improves overall project stability.

 #### Continuous Delivery/Deployment (CD)
 - **Automated Deployment:** Implemented an automated deployment pipelines to streamline the process of deploying the application.
-[CI/CD pipeline will be comprehensively explained in this section]
+[More Info](#2-building-and-packaging-the-application-as-a-container-in-a-ci/cd-pipeline-ready-for-deployment)

 #### Infrastructure as Code (IaC)